When I was 14, they released this album:

 I decided it only fitting that I theme this month’s tater tot post around menopause-ish.
 Because even I am sick of the word menopause at this point.

 Sit back, relax (the song is about sex by the way), and welcome to the menopausedome.

 my next chapter

-I officially entered menopause on September 23rd, as you already know and it turned out to be a nice day.
-Ella and I took the day off of homeschool, we ordered UberEats for lunch, then went to my parent’s house to social distance visit on their deck.
-It was just a lovely day all in all.
+I officially entered menopause on September 23rd, as you already know, and it turned out to be a nice day.
+Ella and I took the day off of homeschool, we ordered UberEATS for lunch, then went to my parent’s house to social distance visit on their deck.
+It was just a lovely day.

 The Universe book I have talked about over and over has helped me immensely over the past several months.
 It has cleared my headspace to make my landing so much smoother, especially during this pandemic.